Written by Ben Goodey | 15th August 2025

 Not only was ChatGPT spreading misinformation about their product, it was actively pitching an alternative solution.

-The source of the misinformation: A single old blog post that hadn’t been updated in 2 years.
+The source of the misinformation: A single old blog post that hadn’t been updated in two years.

 How many potential buyers decided not to book a sales call because of this?